SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Configuration

-First, you need to define, how to open and close the Pitstop MFD (aka HUD) in *Le Mans Ultimate*.
+First, you can define, how to open and close the Pitstop MFD (aka HUD) in *Le Mans Ultimate*.
+This is actually optional, since the menu have not to be open for the control of the pitstop settings.
+If you want to use the "PitstopRequest" controller action (see below), supply an argument for *pitstopRequest*.
 Please supply the bindings you have defined in the controller setup in *Le Mans Ultimate*.

-	openPitstopMFD: *openHotkey*; closePitstopMFD: *closeHotkey*;
+	openPitstopMFD: *openHotkey*; closePitstopMFD: *closeHotkey*; requestPitstop: *requestPitstopHotkey*;
 	pitstopMFDMode: Event | Input | Play | Raw | Default

 The parameter *pitstopMFDMode* determines, how the communication to the simulator is handled.
 You can try different values for this parameter, if the Pitstop MFD does not open.
 Simulator Controller simulates keyboard input for the simulator and there are different ways to do that.
 These are named "Event", Input", "Play", "Raw" and "Default".
 For whatever reason, there is not the one method, which works for every Windows installation.
 For me, "Event" works best and is therefore the standard, if you don't supply the parameter.